Last Updated: Dec 20, 2018 Views: 20570

 6. A new window will open up where you can control the playback and volume of the title.
 You will have to have a wifi connection to listen or watch anything on Hoopla.

 Patrons will find wireless networks at all buildings in the San Francisco Public Library system.
-For locations of access points in the Main Library, see map.

 7. You can always access your titles by clicking on the HOOPLA symbol on the top of the screen.